- 1. Why does UNC-Chapel Hill conduct background checks?

 - 9. What form do I use?

-- 11. Do previous criminal convictions disqualify an applicant from consideration for employment?
+- 11. Do previous criminal convictions disqualify an applicant from consideration for employment/appointment?

-- 13. What information do candidates need to disclose on the application and release form?
+- 13. What information do candidates need to disclose on the background-check questionnaire?

 - 14. What happens if a candidate does not disclose all conviction information?